bgheneti/gridsome-forestry-portfolio/projects/covers-keep-all-the-crows-away-banti-buli.md

 title: Covers ~ keep all the crows away / Banti Buli
 date: 2021-06-04
 categories: []
-project_bg_color: ''
+project_bg_color: "#FFFFFF"
-project_fg_color: ''
+project_fg_color: "#FFFFFF"

 ---
 ![](/uploads/album-cover-website.jpg)

 #### [soundcloud](https://soundcloud.com/bgheneti) // [bandcamp](https://bantibuli.bandcamp.com/)

+<iframe style="border: 0; width: 100%; height: 241px;" src="[https://bandcamp.com/EmbeddedPlayer/album=3803568248/size=large/bgcol=ffffff/linkcol=0687f5/artwork=none/transparent=true/](https://bandcamp.com/EmbeddedPlayer/album=3803568248/size=large/bgcol=ffffff/linkcol=0687f5/artwork=none/transparent=true/ "https://bandcamp.com/EmbeddedPlayer/album=3803568248/size=large/bgcol=ffffff/linkcol=0687f5/artwork=none/transparent=true/")" seamless><a href="[https://bantibuli.bandcamp.com/album/covers-keep-all-your-crows-away](https://bantibuli.bandcamp.com/album/covers-keep-all-your-crows-away "https://bantibuli.bandcamp.com/album/covers-keep-all-your-crows-away")">Covers \~ keep all your crows away by Banti Buli</a></iframe>

+### Banti Buli

 _One of my favorite musical experiences is listening to artists I enjoy_ [_covering_](https://weaves.bandcamp.com/track/drag-me-down-one-direction-cover) _or_ [_being covered_](https://www.youtube.com/watch?v=dtBK5oVUKTw) _by other artists. ~~Sometimes~~ Pretty often,_ [_I even enjoy a cover more than the original_](https://sldgmusc.bandcamp.com/track/pink-navel-graceland-paul-simon-coverr)_.
 As of now, I don't write my own songs, but I do enjoy playing, arranging and editing music, so I produced a couple covers under the moniker Banti Buli.
-Banti Buli is Afaan Oromoo for "Banti, go to sleep" or "sleep on the peak" (most likely interpretation, but grammatically incorrect) depending on how you look at it._
+It is pretty easy for me to try and brush aside a routine bedtime and, under the cover of night, chase one side project or other.
+In Afaan Oromoo, Banti Buli means "Banti, go to sleep" or "sleep on the peak," depending on how you look at it._

-_I learned a bunch as a musician and engineer and felt engaged in a mostly, but not always, healthy way.
-Things don't always turn out as one envisions, but I'm pretty proud of how things did turn out.
-Maybe there will be more covers in the future.
-Anyways, here are some covers to keep all your crows away._
+_I learned a bunch as a musician and engineer and felt overwhelmingly engaged in a mostly, but not always, healthy way.
+It is possible there will be more covers in the future.
+For now, here are some covers to keep all your crows away._

-<iframe style="border: 0; width: 100%; height: 241px;" src="https://bandcamp.com/EmbeddedPlayer/album=3803568248/size=large/bgcol=ffffff/linkcol=0687f5/artwork=none/transparent=true/" seamless><a href="https://bantibuli.bandcamp.com/album/covers-keep-all-your-crows-away">Covers \~ keep all your crows away by Banti Buli</a></iframe>

 ### what is a cover?